 One of the great bonuses of managing this current project in visiting the countries with which we my team is working.
 This week I expanded my Caribbean experience with an initial visit to Haiti, only hours from places I’ve visited in the Dominican Republic but a world away when considering the various hardships and setbacks the country has endured throughout history.

 The Caribbean Community Secretariat sponsors an annual Energy Week.
 Most countries participate and I was in Haiti to share how Worldwatch’s work dovetails with the country’s energy initiatives.
 Our work here is similar to what we’re doing in Jamaica and the Dominican Republic: crafting long-term plans showing how these countries can reduce their fossil fuel reliance and utilize larger amounts of renewable energy, particularly in the electricity sector.

 Haiti obviously faces a more difficult path forward than most.
-As if having been plundered and exploited by the few wasn’t enough, the country continues its Sisyphean efforts to rebuild after 2010’s devastating earthquake.
+As if having been plundered and exploited by the few for over a century weren't enough, the country continues its Sisyphean efforts to rebuild after 2010’s devastating earthquake.
 Our driver continually wove among streets and shortcuts because some parts of major roads are still not fixed.
 Structures that survived the earthquake have a red “X” spray painted on them to indicate they should be razed, and a green “X” to indicate it is safe to inhabit.
 More than a few internal displacement camps (aka tent camps) remain as housing, rebuilding, and resettlement continue at a glacial pace.